Get a quote

 3. What is a Selvangivelse?

-Selvangivelse is a tax return form that the Danish Tax Authority (SKAT) sends to the taxpayer's registered address (Danish or Polish).
+Selvangivelse is a tax return form that the Danish Tax Authority (SKAT) sends to the taxpayer's registered address.

 4. What is an Oplysningsseddel?